 3. Get rid of unnecessary habits

-Bad habits will only lead you on fail.
+Bad habits will only lead you to fail.
 You have to identify each habits you got in your daily, weekly and monthly routine.
-Keep the good one (for example if you practice meditation, yoga and/or workout, it’s of course good habits); And let away all the bad and destructive habits (like partying the week-end (if you are “young” I know it’s hard but it’s necessary) or smoking), those example bad habits don’t help you to reach your potential.
+Keep the good one (for example if you practice meditation, yoga and/or workout, it’s, of course, good habits); And let away all the bad and destructive habits (like partying the weekend (if you are “young” I know it’s hard but it’s necessary) or smoking), those example bad habits don’t help you to reach your potential.